hitokiri-mata/katacoda-courses/kubernetes-ml/kubeflow/step2-install.md

 `kfctl version`{{execute}}

-Whenever you add a CLI tool, often there will be a completion feature.
+Whenever you add a CLI tool, often there will be a completion feature that will allow helpfully fill in the the context for the command line parameters using the tab key.

 `source <(kfctl completion bash)`{{execute}}

 ## Persistence

-Create 10 Persistent Volumes that will eventually be bound to by Kubeflow services
+Create 10 Persistent Volumes that will eventually be bound to by Kubeflow services.

 ```
 for i in {1..10}; do